-Lydia is a research assistant within the Evaluation team and has a background in psychology.
-Forever asking ‘why?’, she is keen to apply qualitative and quantitative methods, alongside a person-centred approach, to understand challenges health services and patients experience and how to solve them.
+Lydia is a Consultant within the Evaluation team and has a background in psychology.
+She is keen to apply qualitative methods, alongside a person-centred approach, to evaluate and understand health services and patient experience.

-Her skillset lies in identifying trends as well as transforming research outcomes and complex information into easy to understand, accessible and engaging formats.
-Lydia’s research interests include mental health services, holistic and integrated healthcare, trauma-informed practice and staff wellbeing.
+Her skillset lies in identifying trends in qualitative data and transforming research outcomes and complex information into easy to understand, accessible and engaging formats.
+Lydia’s research interests include holistic and integrated healthcare, addressing health inequalities, service user experience and staff wellbeing.

 - Evaluation and impact assessment